CRServers/DemTech/README.md

 1. Select BP's with strong combinations of the Criteria detailed above.
 2. Reduce the BPs list according to the 20/60/20 ratio explained above.

+**Caveats:**
-Caveat: This scheme would only be effective if the DemTech Proxy gets enough traction from the community token holders otherwise the influence would be null.
+1. This scheme would only be effective if the DemTech Proxy gets enough traction from the community token holders otherwise the influence would be null.
+2. The list will have to be updated periodically so it can stimulate up/down flow of BPs.

 ## Personal Background: ##